DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 One of the main parts of parallax is that it has to do with moving objects.
 This means we need to track an object and move based on it.

-Of course we must start with creating a script for this.
+We must start with creating a script for this.
 We should call it "Parallax".
 Open that up.\
 First we need that object to track.
 You may jump straight to the player but this isn't what we want to do.\
-Sinze parallax is purely a visual effect we actually want to track the camera.
+Since parallax is purely a visual effect we actually want to track the camera.
 It's possible that your camera does not match your player's movement exactly (like if you are using the camera script from the [last unit](../3%20Top%20Down%20Arcade/Library/CameraFollow.cs)).\
 The method is still the same, add a public `Transform` to the top of our script.
 Let's also add a comment reminding us to use the camera also.

 ```csharp